MAD9137/f2024/docs/assessments/projects/final.md

 ## Marks Rubric

 ### Layout – (21 pt)
-* create a tableViewController, a tableViewController class file, and assign the class to the tableView in the storyboard (3pt)
+* create a tableViewController, a tableViewController class file, and assign the class to the tableView in the storyboard **(3pt)**
-* embed a NavigationController in the tableView (1pt)
+* embed a NavigationController in the tableView **(1pt)**
-* give your prototype cell a reuse identifier (1 pt)
+* give your prototype cell a reuse identifier **(1 pt)**
-* add a barButtonItem to the right-hand side of the navigationItem at the top of the TableViewController (1 pt)
+* add a barButtonItem to the right-hand side of the navigationItem at the top of the TableViewController **(1 pt)**
-* add a total of three regular viewControllers and three viewController classes (for the SplashViewController, the InfoViewController, and the AddViewController), and assign the viewController classes to the views in the storyboard (9 pt)
+* add a total of three regular viewControllers and three viewController classes (for the SplashViewController, the InfoViewController, and the AddViewController), and assign the viewController classes to the views in the storyboard **(9 pt)**
-* after connecting your segues (see below), add a barButtonItem to the top-right of the navigationItem in your AddViewController, and add a textField, a textView, and two datePickers (5 pt)
+* after connecting your segues (see below), add a barButtonItem to the top-right of the navigationItem in your AddViewController, and add a textField, a textView, and two datePickers **(5 pt)**
-* add a textView to the InfoViewController (1 pt)
+* add a textView to the InfoViewController **(1 pt)**

 ### Actions, Outlets and Segues – (13 pt)
-* create a segue from the SplashViewController to the NavigationController and give it an appropriate identifier (2 pt)
+* create a segue from the SplashViewController to the NavigationController and give it an appropriate identifier **(2 pt)**
-* create a segue from the prototype cell in the tableViewController to the InfoViewController and give the segue an appropriate identifier (2 pt)
+* create a segue from the prototype cell in the tableViewController to the InfoViewController and give the segue an appropriate identifier **(2 pt)**
-* create a segue from the tableViewController to the AddViewController and give the segue an appropriate identifier (2 pt)
+* create a segue from the tableViewController to the AddViewController and give the segue an appropriate identifier **(2 pt)**
-* connect your "Add" barButtonItem to an action in your PassportTableViewController class (1 pt)
+* connect your "Add" barButtonItem to an action in your PassportTableViewController class **(1 pt)**
-* connect your textView to an outlet in your InfoViewController class (1 pt)
+* connect your textView to an outlet in your InfoViewController class **(1 pt)**
-* connect your textField textView and both datePicker objects to outlets in your AddViewController (4 pt)
+* connect your textField textView and both datePicker objects to outlets in your AddViewController **(4 pt)**
-* connect your "Save" barButtonItem to an action in your AddViewController (1 pt)
+* connect your "Save" barButtonItem to an action in your AddViewController **(1 pt)**

 ### SplashViewController class - (3 pt)
-* when this viewController loads, it will wait 3 seconds and then call the performSegue(withIdentifier, sender) to segue to the tableView (3 pt)
+* when this viewController loads, it will wait 3 seconds and then call the performSegue(withIdentifier, sender) to segue to the tableView **(3 pt)**

 ### PassportTableView class - (60 pt)
-* create an appropriate JSON object to hold the data returned from https://lenczes.edumedia.ca/mad9137/final_api/passport/read/ (3 pt)
+* create an appropriate JSON object to hold the data returned from https://lenczes.edumedia.ca/mad9137/final_api/passport/read/ **(3 pt)**
-* in the viewWillAppear(_ animated:Bool) function, make a URLRequest to https://lenczes.edumedia.ca/mad9137/final_api/passport/read/ calling a requestTask upon completion (5 pt)
+* in the viewWillAppear(_ animated:Bool) function, make a URLRequest to https://lenczes.edumedia.ca/mad9137/final_api/passport/read/ calling a requestTask upon completion **(5 pt)**
-* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. smit0052) as the value (3 pt)
+* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. lenc0001) as the value **(3 pt)**
-* write a requestTask to process the server data and any errors that are received by the server, and send it to your callback function (5 pt)
+* write a requestTask to process the server data and any errors that are received by the server, and send it to your callback function **(5 pt)**
-* write a callback function that will process any errors if they exist and, if they don’t, process the response string from the server and serialize the JSON response in to your JSON object, then tell the tableView to reload the data (7 pt)
+* write a callback function that will process any errors if they exist and, if they don’t, process the response string from the server and serialize the JSON response in to your JSON object, then tell the tableView to reload the data **(7 pt)**
-* override the tableView functions needed to populate the table with tableView cells, displaying the title stored in the JSON object (10 pt)
+* override the tableView functions needed to populate the table with tableView cells, displaying the title stored in the JSON object **(10 pt)**
-* override the tableView function to allow the user to delete a location out of the table, and call a function that will make a URLRequest (3 pt)
+* override the tableView function to allow the user to delete a location out of the table, and call a function that will make a URLRequest **(3 pt)**
-* write a function that takes an integer for an id parameter and calls the URL https://lenczes.edumedia.ca/mad9137/final_api/passport/delete/?id= , passing the location’s id to the end of the delete query to delete (6 pt)
+* write a function that takes an integer for an id parameter and calls the URL https://lenczes.edumedia.ca/mad9137/final_api/passport/delete/?id= , passing the location’s id to the end of the delete query to delete **(6 pt)**
-* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. smit0052) as the value (3 pt)
+* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. lenc0001) as the value **(3 pt)**
-* write a deleteRequestTask to process the server data and any errors that are received by the server, and send it to a deleteCallback function (5 pt)
+* write a deleteRequestTask to process the server data and any errors that are received by the server, and send it to a deleteCallback function **(5 pt)**
-* write a deleteCallback function that will process any errors if they exist and, if they don’t, tell the tableView to reload its data (4 pt)
+* write a deleteCallback function that will process any errors if they exist and, if they don’t, tell the tableView to reload its data **(4 pt)**
-* when the user clicks a cell in the table, the prepare( for Segue, sender) must pass the correct dictionary when segueing to the InfoViewController (4 pt)
+* when the user clicks a cell in the table, the prepare( for Segue, sender) must pass the correct dictionary when segueing to the InfoViewController **(4 pt)**
-* the “Add” barButtonItem action must call the performSegue(withIdentifier, sender) function to segue to the AddViewController (2 pt)
+* the “Add” barButtonItem action must call the `performSegue(withIdentifier, sender)` function to segue to the AddViewController **(2 pt)**

 ### InfoViewController class - (25 pt)
-* create a dictionary that will hold the location’s JSON object passed from the PassportTableViewController (2 pt)
+* create a dictionary that will hold the location’s JSON object passed from the PassportTableViewController **(2 pt)**
-* in the viewDidLoad() function, call the URL https://lenczes.edumedia.ca/mad9137/final_api/passport/read/?id=, passing the location’s id to the end of the query (5 pt)
+* in the viewDidLoad() function, call the URL https://lenczes.edumedia.ca/mad9137/final_api/passport/read/?id=, passing the location’s id to the end of the query **(5 pt)**
-* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. smit0052) as the value (3 pt)
+* within your URLRequest, you must add value to the URL’s header for the key “my-authentication”, and pass in the first 8 characters of your school’s email address (e.g. lenc0001) as the value **(3 pt)**
-* write a requestTask to process the server data and any errors that are received by the server, and send it to your callback function (5 pt)
+* write a requestTask to process the server data and any errors that are received by the server, and send it to your callback function **(5 pt)**
-* write a callback function that will process any errors if they exist and, if they don’t, process the response string from the server and serialize the JSON response in to your JSON object, then output the title, id, description, latitude, longitude, arrival, and departure to the textView (10 pt)
+* write a callback function that will process any errors if they exist and, if they don’t, process the response string from the server and serialize the JSON response in to your JSON object, then output the title, id, description, latitude, longitude, arrival, and departure to the textView **(10 pt)**

 ### AddViewController class - (29 pt)
-* import CoreLocation framework, and create a CLLocationManager object (2 pt)
+* import CoreLocation framework, and create a CLLocationManager object **(2 pt)**
-* in the touchesBegan function, hide the keyboards (2 pt)
+* in the touchesBegan function, hide the keyboards **(2 pt)**
-* “Save” barButtonItem action must hide the keyboards (1 pt)
+* “Save” barButtonItem action must hide the keyboards **(1 pt)**
-* if the textField has text entered in it, the “Save” action will make a URLRequest to the following URI https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=, concatenating the outlet’s values converted to a JSON string on to the end of the URL (15 pt)
+* if the textField has text entered in it, the “Save” action will make a URLRequest to the following URI https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=, concatenating the outlet’s values converted to a JSON string on to the end of the URL **(15 pt)**
-* write an addRequestTask to process the server data and any errors that are received by the server, and send it to the addCallback function (5 pt)
+* write an addRequestTask to process the server data and any errors that are received by the server, and send it to the addCallback function **(5 pt)**
-* write an addCallback function that will process any errors if they exist and, if they don’t, tell the navigationController to popToRootViewController (4 pt)
+* write an addCallback function that will process any errors if they exist and, if they don’t, tell the navigationController to popToRootViewController **(4 pt)**

-### Additional Requirements - (20 pt)
+### Additional Requirements - (29 pt)
-* add appropriate constraints to all UI objects in the regular viewControllers (10 pts)
+* add appropriate constraints to all UI objects in the regular viewControllers **(10 pt)**
-* application runs without errors (2 pts)
+* application runs without errors **(10 pt)**
-* code is well-written and commented thoroughly (8 pts)
+* code is well-written and commented thoroughly **(9 pt)**

-### Total: 171 pt
+### Total: 180 pt

 ## Submission